blakedietz/js-interview/README.md

 Yes

 #### Follow up Question:
-Is there a functional difference the following two statements?
+Is there a functional difference between the following two statements?
 ```javascript
 var date1 = new Date;
 var date2 = new Date();